cnorm35/bridgetown-blog/src/_posts/route_constraints.md

 checking the `request.path` to see if it was included in the request.

-That worked just fine, but after I added a new static page, I got another test fail for 404 errors (what happens when the shortener can't find an object).
+That worked just fine, but after I added a new static page, I got another test fail for 404 errors (this happens when the shortener can't find an object).

 I wanted to see if there was a way to make that check dynamic and keep from updating manually, usually after seeing a spec fail and having to